Are You Looking For Active Stock? FGL Holdings (FG)

 PROFITABILITY SNAP:

 Net profit margin of the company is 7.50% that shows the company earning by every dollar of sales.
+Gross margin is detected at – and Operating Margin is noted at -.
 Return on Assets (ROA) shows that the company is profitable as compared to its total assets which is 0.30%.
 Return on Investment (ROI) is 2.90%.
 Return on Equity (ROE) is 5.50%.

 PERFORMANCE REVIEW:

-FG revealed weekly performance of 7.58% and shown yearly performance of 68.54%.
-The stock moved to 27.58% in last six months and it maintained for the month at 14.50%.
-The stock noted year to date performance at 57.66% and changed about 31.25% over the last three months.
-The stock price seen at 77.07% when looking at 52 week low price.
+FG revealed weekly performance of 2.69% and shown yearly performance of 60.18%.
+The stock moved to 28.14% in last six months and it maintained for the month at 16.43%.
+The stock noted year to date performance at 60.66% and changed about 34.09% over the last three months.
+The stock’s price situated at 1.28% from 52 week high and stock price seen at 69.56% when looking at 52 week low price.

 ANALYSTS OPENION: